abdyfranco/next-loader/README.md

 ### Windows Without Boot Camp
-Installs Windows (UEFI-Compatible only) without the need for Boot Camp or an optical drive (in the case of Macs with optical drives), now you ca  install Windows in UEFI mode from a bootable USB drive.
+Installs Windows (UEFI-Compatible only) without the need for Boot Camp or an optical drive (in the case of Macs with optical drives), now you can install Windows in UEFI mode from a bootable USB drive.
 You can install Windows in UEFI mode even on machines that do not support Boot Camp, such as Xserve.

 ### Multiple Booting Support